RPI-DATA/jupyter-book/_build/notebooks/timeseries.md

-<a id="fpm"></a>
-# Facebook Prophet Model
+## Facebook Prophet Model
 - - - - - - - -  - - - - -- - - -
-The Facebook Prophet package is designed to analyze time series data with daily observations, which can display patterns on different time scales.
+Facebook Prophet is a forecasting package designed to analyze time series data with daily observations, which can display patterns on different time scales.
 Prophet is optimized for business tasks with the following characteristics:

-hourly, daily, or weekly observations with at least a few months (preferably a year) of history strong multiple 'human-scale' seasonalities: day of week and time of year important holidays that occur at irregular intervals that are known in advance (e.g. the Super Bowl) a reasonable number of missing observations or large outliers historical trend changes, for instance due to product launches or logging changes trends that are non-linear growth curves, where a trend hits a natural limit or saturates inspired by https://research.fb.com/prophet-forecasting-at-scale/
+* hourly, daily, or weekly observations with at least a few months (preferably a year) of history,
+* strong multiple "human-scale" seasonalities: day of week and time of year,
+* important holidays that occur at irregular intervals that are known in advance (e.g. the Super Bowl), and a reasonable number of missing observations or large outliers
+* historical trend changes, for instance due to product launches or logging changes
+* trends that are non-linear growth curves, where a trend hits a natural limit or saturates inspired by https://research.fb.com/prophet-forecasting-at-scale/

-According to the "facebook research" website, there is four main component inside the facebook prophet model.
+According to the "Facebook Research" website, there is four main component inside the facebook prophet model.

-** A piecewise linear or logistic growth trend.
+1. A piecewise linear or logistic growth trend.

-** A yearly seasonal component modeled using Fourier series.
+2. A yearly seasonal component modeled using Fourier series.

-** A weekly seasonal component using dummy variables.
+3. A weekly seasonal component using dummy variables.

-** A user-provided list of important holidays.
+4. A user-provided list of important holidays.

 The method of combing different models into one makes the facebook prophet model much more precise and flexible.